 Despite better data and technology than ever before in human history, mass shootings are on the rise today, and the world is in urgent need of proactive solutions that can be implemented immediately.
 We’ve struggled for decades at ways to make our country safer, but the statistics show that old ways of thinking are not going to solve the crisis of mass shootings.

-Thankfully, a new solution is proving effective in the security space that can help prevent mass shootings: A.I. gun detection technology.
+Thankfully, a new solution is proving effective in the security space that can help prevent mass shootings: visual A.I. gun detection technology.
 ZeroEyes’ proprietary software integrates with existing security cameras and alerts a military-trained analyst in our operations center as soon as a gun is detected on your property.
-From there, our team verifies and dispatches the threat within 3-5 seconds to:
+From there, our team verifies and dispatches the threat as fast as 3-5 seconds to:

 - Improve Police Response Times